Impact

 Affected Systems

 The affected product is Adobe Connect.
-All installations running version 2025.3, 12.10, or any earlier release are vulnerable.
-Administrators should inventory their deployments, verify the version, and plan to upgrade to a patched release as soon as possible.
+Deployments running version 2025.3, 12.10, or any earlier release are vulnerable.
+Administrators should inventory their installations, verify the deployed version, and plan to upgrade to a patch‑provided release as soon as possible.

 Risk and Exploitability

 The CVSS score of 9.3 indicates a high severity.
-Exploitation requires user interaction, which somewhat limits spontaneous attacks, but the high impact means that a successful event can lead to serious confidentiality or integrity compromise.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog, yet the elevated severity and potential for widespread impact justify immediate remediation.
+Exploitation requires user interaction, which somewhat limits spontaneous attacks, but a successful event can lead to serious confidentiality or integrity compromise.
+The EPSS score is < 1%, indicating a very low probability of exploitation at this time.
+The vulnerability is not listed in the CISA KEV catalog, yet the elevated severity and potential for widespread impact justify immediate remediation.

 OpenCVE Enrichment